We have provided answers to most of your immigration questions

 In certain cases your have an interview for Canadian PR.

-An Educational credential assessment (ECA) is used to verify that your foreign degree, diploma, or certificate (or other proof of your credential) is valid and equal to a Canadian one.
+"An Educational Credential Assessment (ECA) is used to verify that your foreign degree, diploma, or certificate (or other proof of your credential) is valid and equal to a Canadian one.
 There are different types of ECAs.
 You need to get an ECA for immigration purposes.
 If you got another type of ECA, you may be able to get it re-issued, depending on the type of ECA and/or issuing organization.

 You must include your ECA report and the reference number in your Express Entry profile.

-If you plan to work in a regulated job, you must get your license in the province or territory that you plan to settle in.
+If you plan to work in a regulated job, you must get your license in the province or territory that you plan to settle in."

-Yes, you must have education assessment from a designated institution.
-If you completed your education outside Canada, you need an assessment to be eligible as the principal applicant for Federal Skilled Workers Program (Express Entry), or earn points for education you got outside Canada
+"Yes, you must have an education assessment from a designated institution.
+If you completed your education outside Canada, you need an assessment to be eligible as the principal applicant for the Federal Skilled Workers Program (Express Entry) or to earn points for education you obtained outside Canada.
+You can also earn points for your spouse or common-law partner’s education if they are coming with you to Canada.
+You don’t need an assessment for a Canadian degree, diploma, or certificate.
+To earn points, your report must show that your completed foreign credential (degree, diploma, or certificate) is equivalent to a completed Canadian secondary school (high school) or post-secondary credential.

-Which credentials to get assessed
+Which credentials to get assessed:

+In most cases, you only need an assessment for your highest level of education.
 For example, if you have a Master’s degree, you only need an assessment for that degree.
 You don’t need one for your Bachelor’s degree.

-To get full points for more than 1 credential, at least 1 of the credentials must be for 3 or more years of study.
+To get points for having two or more credentials, you need an assessment for each one.
+To get full points for more than one credential, at least one of the credentials must be for three or more years of study.
+The order in which you complete your credentials does not affect points.

-When to get your secondary education assessed
+When to get your secondary education assessed:

 This varies from one institution to another as well as number of education certificates you may be assessing.
 Prices ranges from C$100-C$300 per assessment.
 Please visit individual institution website to find out further details.